kubearmor/KubeArmor/contribution/k3s/README.md

 # K3s Installation

-Instead of self-managed Kubernetes, you can set up K3s.
-For this, please run the following command.
+Instead of self-managed Kubernetes, you can set up K3s by running the following command.

 ```text
 $ cd KubeArmor/contribution/k3s